EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip/ns-ip.md

 Possible values: ENABLED, DISABLED
 Default value: DISABLED

-<b>ospf</b>
-Use this option to enable or disable OSPF on this IP address for the entity.
-Possible values: ENABLED, DISABLED
-Default value: DISABLED

-<b>bgp</b>
-Use this option to enable or disable BGP on this IP address for the entity.
-Possible values: ENABLED, DISABLED
-Default value: DISABLED

-<b>rip</b>
-Use this option to enable or disable RIP on this IP address for the entity.
-Possible values: ENABLED, DISABLED
-Default value: DISABLED

 <b>hostRoute</b>
 Advertise a route for the VIP address using the dynamic routing protocols running on the NetScaler appliance.
 Possible values: ENABLED, DISABLED